Apache Maven is a build automation tool for Java, which builds WAR files for deployment into App Engine.

 - Select or create a new Google Cloud project.

 - Follow the prompts to ensure that an App Engine application

 exists and billing is enabled:

 - If you need to create an App Engine application for your project, you are prompted to select the region where you want your App Engine application located.

-- If you need to enable billing for your project, you are prompted to create a new billing account or select an existing account.
+- Follow the prompts to create a new billing account or select an existing account.

 - The Dashboard opens after your App Engine application has been created and billing has been enabled in your project.

 gcloudtool installed and want to configure it to use a Google Cloud project ID other than the one that you initialized it to, see Managing Cloud SDK Configurations.

 Adding the App Engine Maven and Eclipse Jetty Maven plugins